IAMGOLD (TSE:IMG) PT Raised to C$6.25

-IAMGOLD (TSE:IMG) (NYSE:IAG) had its price target hoisted by National Bankshares from C$5.50 to C$6.25 in a report published on Thursday, BayStreet.CA reports.
-The firm currently has an outperform rating on the mining company’s stock.
+IAMGOLD (TSE:IMG) (NYSE:IAG) had its price target boosted by investment analysts at National Bank Financial to C$6.25 in a research report issued on Thursday, Stock Target Advisor reports.
+The brokerage presently has an “outperform” rating on the mining company’s stock.
+National Bank Financial’s target price indicates a potential upside of 43.68% from the company’s current price.

-Several other brokerages have also commented on IMG.
-Credit Suisse Group decreased their price objective on shares of IAMGOLD to C$5.00 and set a neutral rating for the company in a report on Thursday, January 21st.
-Raymond James reissued a market perform rating and set a C$5.00 price objective on shares of IAMGOLD in a research report on Wednesday, May 5th.
-Three analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-The stock has an average rating of Buy and an average target price of C$6.86.
+Several other brokerages have also recently commented on IMG.
+National Bankshares boosted their price target on shares of IAMGOLD from C$5.50 to C$6.25 and gave the stock an “outperform” rating in a research report on Thursday.
+Raymond James reissued a “market perform” rating and set a C$5.00 price target on shares of IAMGOLD in a research report on Wednesday, May 5th.
+Finally, Credit Suisse Group cut their price target on shares of IAMGOLD to C$5.00 and set a “neutral” rating on the stock in a research report on Thursday, January 21st.
+Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and a consensus price target of C$6.86.

-Shares of TSE IMG opened at C$4.33 on Thursday.
-The company has a current ratio of 3.51, a quick ratio of 2.59 and a debt-to-equity ratio of 20.46.
-IAMGOLD has a 12 month low of C$3.61 and a 12 month high of C$7.07.
-The firm has a market capitalization of C$2.06 billion and a PE ratio of 18.19.
-The firm has a fifty day simple moving average of C$4.05 and a two-hundred day simple moving average of C$4.28.

-In other IAMGOLD news, Senior Officer Benjamin Richard Little sold 16,562 shares of the firm’s stock in a transaction that occurred on Wednesday, March 17th.
-The shares were sold at an average price of C$4.21, for a total transaction of C$69,726.02.
-Following the sale, the insider now owns 38,617 shares in the company, valued at approximately C$162,577.57.
+In related news, Senior Officer Benjamin Richard Little sold 16,562 shares of the company’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of C$4.21, for a total value of C$69,726.02.
+Following the transaction, the insider now owns 38,617 shares in the company, valued at approximately C$162,577.57.

 IAMGOLD Company Profile